yssolk9102/kwk-virtual-curriculum-4/swift-ios/projects/to-do-list/i1/index.md

 > If we run our application right now, we can add a new ToDo, click `< ToDo List`, and our new ToDo is there in our Table View!!!

-Only thing left to do now for this part is have it automatically pop back to the Table View when the user taps `Add`.
-We just need to call a single function after we update/reload the Table View.
+The final piece of functionality for this part is have it automatically send the user back to the Table View when the user taps `Add`.
+We need to call a single function after we update/reload the Table View.

 * Pop back to the previous view when the user taps the `Add` button